patricoferris/ocaml-workflow/README.md

-OCaml Workflow: Continuous Integration with Github Actions
+OCaml Workflow: Continuous Integration with TravisCI & Github Actions
 --------------
 ![Test](https://github.com/patricoferris/ocaml-workflows-ci-github/workflows/Numbers/badge.svg?branch=trunk&event=push)

-This repostiory contains a skeleton for building a simple OCaml project that use CI support using Github actions.
+This repostiory contains a skeleton for building a simple OCaml project that use CI support using TravisCI and Github actions.
 It uses the [Alcotest](https://github.com/mirage/alcotest) testing framework to run unit tests over the two modules in `lib`.
 The project itself has one dependency, [Zarith](https://github.com/ocaml/Zarith), this is more to show how having extra dependencies requires additional logic in the configuration files.

 An important point is that this is not an `opam` package (but could easily be turned into one by generating an opam file).
 Not all projects necessarily want to be an `opam` package, this represents the most bare-bones of OCaml projects.

+# TravisCI

+This repository makes use of [ocaml-ci-scripts](https://github.com/ocaml/ocaml-ci-scripts) to handle the complex logic of setting up many different testing environements for TravisCI.
+With that burden taken care of, the `.travis.yml` focuses on telling the script what kind of environments we want to test our program in.

+To integrate your project with TravisCI you will need to login to it using your Github account.

+# Github Actions

 ## How it works?